Irish Terrier: Appearance

-Coat and color
+Coat and colour

 The Irish Terrier is coloured golden red, red wheaten, or wheaten.
 Dark red is often mistaken as the only correct colour, possibly because wheaten coats are often of worse quality.
 As with many other solid-coloured breeds, a small patch of white is allowed on the chest.
 No white should appear elsewhere.
 As an Irish Terrier grows older, grey hair may appear here and there.

 The outer part of the double coat should be straight and wiry in texture, never soft, silky, curly, wavy, or woolly as might be expected in the Kerry Blue Terrier.
 The coat should lie flat against the skin, and, though having some length, should never be so long as to hide the true shape of the dog.
 There are longer hairs on the legs, but never so much as a Wire Fox Terrier or Schnauzer.
 That means you have to have the coat trimmed often which can be expensive.

 The inner part of the coat, called the under-wool or undercoat, should also be red.
 The under-wool may be hard for the inexperienced eye to see.
 Coat should be quite dense and so that "when parted with the fingers the skin is hardly visible".

 A properly trimmed Irish Terrier should have some "furnishings" on legs and head.
 The slightly longer hair on the front legs should form even pillars, while the rear legs should only have some longer hair and not be trimmed too close to the skin.
 The chin is accentuated with a small beard.
 The beard should not be as profuse as that of a Schnauzer.

 The eyes should be dark brown and quite small with a "fiery" expression.
 The eyes are topped with well-groomed eyebrows.
 The whole head should have good pigmentation.